 Bull Run Mountain Quarry Trail is a 4.6 mile moderately trafficked loop trail located near Broad Run, VA that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, walking, and birding and is accessible year-round.
+The trail is primarily used for hiking, walking, and birding and is accessible from March until November.

 Spectacular views, enchanting creek, and solitude.
 The Bull Run Mountains are the most easterly chain in the Piedmont, and they protect the headwaters of two major watersheds: Occoquan and Goose Creek.
 Seven perennial streams originate in the mountains.
 Approximately 45 miles from Washington, D.C., the mountains are part of an important greenbelt around the nation's capital and are vital because of their proximity to ever-increasing population and development.
 The Bull Run Mountains are composed of rock masses of metamorphic sandstones called quartzite.
 They are remnants of an earlier erosion cycle that occurred when the whole Piedmont was level with their summits.
 The Bull Run Mountains' varied elevation, topography, soils, and hydrology contribute to a great diversity of habitats and species.
 These ridges provide an isolated, rugged highland terrain within the generally lowland piedmont.